Join Our eNewsletter!

 Subscribe to our monthly newsletter to receive encouraging advice to help you lead a healthy lifestyle.

 What Is AIDS?

 Acquired Immune Deficiency Syndrome (AIDS) is caused by infection with the human immunodeficiency virus (HIV).
 HIV destroys cells in the body's immune system, crippling the defensive power of the body.

 Eighty percent of all HIV-infected people acquire infection through sexual contact.
 Because of conditions in some developing countries, there is a significant risk of contracting HIV infection through blood transfusions and injections with contaminated needles that haven't been properly sterilized.

-- Use latex condoms correctly with a vaginal spermicidal jelly for every sexual interaction
+- Using latex condoms correctly with a spermicidal jelly for every sexual interaction

-- Never use needles and syringes used by other people
+- Never using needles and syringes used by other people

-- Never use another person's razor, shaver or toothbrush
+- Never using another person's razor, shaver, or toothbrush

-- In non-emergency situations, request to be flown home if blood can't be adequately screened before transfusion
+Also, if you're traveling abroad and need a blood transfusion for a non-emergency reason, request to be flown home if blood can't be adequately screened before transfusion.

 Share This Article